What is Ram Navami

 Ram Navami is a festival that celebrates the birth of Lord Rama, the victory of good over evil, and the importance of devotion and piety.
 It is a time for people to come together and celebrate the rich cultural heritage of India.

-Ram Navami is considered a holy day because it marks the birth anniversary of Lord Rama, who is revered as one of the most significant deities in Hinduism.
-According to Hindu mythology, Lord Rama was born to King Dasharatha and Queen Kaushalya in Ayodhya, a city in northern India, on the ninth day (Navami) of the Hindu lunar calendar's Chaitra month.
+Ram Navami is considered an Auspicious day because it marks the birth anniversary of Lord Rama, who is revered as one of the most significant deities in Hinduism.
+According to Hinduism, Lord Rama was born to King Dasharatha and Queen Kaushalya in Ayodhya, a city in northern India, on the ninth day (Navami) of the Hindu lunar calendar's Chaitra month.

 Ram Navami is celebrated with great devotion by Hindus all over the world.
 The celebrations vary from region to region.
 Some of the common ways how the day is celebrated are: